jazir555/Math-Proofs/README.md

 - Site-dependent chemical potentials
 - Periodic boundary conditions

-- i will keep working on this and try to get to full generalization
+I will keep working on this and try to get to full generalization